oils-for-unix/oils/doc/oil-language-tour.md

 ## Word Language: Expressions for Strings (and Arrays)

 Let's review the word language first.
-Words can be literals, substitutions, or expressions that evaluate to an **array** of strings.
+Strings are a central concept in shell, so it's a rich language.

 ### Three Kinds of String Literals